opensearch-project/opensearch-spark/docs/index.md

 - `spark.flint.index.checkpointLocation.rootDir`: default is None.
 Flint will create a default checkpoint location in format of '<rootDir>/<indexName>/<UUID>' to isolate checkpoint data.
 - `spark.flint.index.checkpoint.mandatory`: default is true.
 - `spark.datasource.flint.socket_timeout_millis`: default value is 60000.
-- `spark.datasource.flint.request.completionDelayMillis`: Time to wait in milliseconds after request is complete.
-Applied after index creation.
-Default value is 2000 if using aoss service, otherwise 0.
 - `spark.flint.monitor.initialDelaySeconds`: Initial delay in seconds before starting the monitoring task.
 Default value is 15.
 - `spark.flint.monitor.intervalSeconds`: Interval in seconds for scheduling the monitoring task.
 Default value is 60.
 - `spark.flint.monitor.maxErrorCount`: Maximum number of consecutive errors allowed before stopping the monitoring task.
 Default value is 5.